 C. M. Adams contributed three stories in 1917: ”Joe’s Experiment”, “Eddy Currents” and “The Radio Bomb”., while R. and G. Winthrop penned a two-part story that ran over the March and April 1918 issues: “A War with the Invisible”.
 Like the adventures of the Wireless Wiz and Fred Cawthorne, there seems to have been negligible subsequent interest in these stories.

-Towards the end of Electrical Experimenter’s existence under that title, its most prolific fiction author was Charles S. Wolfe, author of “Whispering Ether” (March 1920), “The Educated Harpoon” (April/May 1920), “Aladdin’s Lamp” (May/June 1920), “The Phantom Arm” (June/July 1920) and “Alarm Number 18” (July 1920), the first two of which were reprinted in Amazing Stories.
+Towards the end of Electrical Experimenter’s existence under that title, its most prolific fiction author was Charles S. Wolfe, who penned “Whispering Ether” (March 1920), “The Educated Harpoon” (April/May 1920), “Aladdin’s Lamp” (May/June 1920), “The Phantom Arm” (June/July 1920) and “Alarm Number 18” (July 1920), the first two of which were reprinted in Amazing Stories.

 With the August 1920 issue, The Electrical Experimenter was retitled Science and Invention.
 It lasted until 1928 and continued to publish SF stories, including many by Wolfe and Fezandie, plus later discoveries like Ray Cummings.
 On top of this are Gernback’s other technology magazines: Radio News, Practical Electrics, The Experimenter.